-As at 31 December 2016 and 2015 the Group measured deferred tax assets and deferred tax liabilities using tax rate of 20%, which is the rate expected to be applied in the period in which the asset is realized or the liability is settled.
+As at 31 December 2017 and 2016 the Group measured deferred tax assets and deferred tax liabilities using tax rate of 20%, which is the rate expected to be applied in the period in which the asset is realized or the liability is settled.

 The taxation charge for the year is different from that which would be obtained by applying the statutory income tax rate to the profit before income tax expense.
-Below is a reconciliation of theoretical income tax expense at the statutory rate of 20% effective for 2016 and 2015 to the actual expense recorded in the Group's consolidated statement of profit or loss and other comprehensive income:
+Below is a reconciliation of theoretical income tax expense at the statutory rate of 20% effective for 2017 and 2016 to the actual expense recorded in the Group's consolidated statement of profit or loss and other comprehensive income:

+2017 2016

-2016 2015 Profit before income tax expense 7 195 5 995 Income tax expense calculated at 20% Effect of expenses/(income) that are not deductible in determining taxable profit: (1 439) (1 199) Inventory losses (139) (126) Non-deductible payroll expenses Change in provision for taxes other than income tax (27) (29) 60 Change in provision for taxes other than income tax Other non-deductible expenses, net (44) (154) Income tax expense recognized in profit or loss (1 649) (1 448)
+Profit before income tax expense 8 839 7 195

+Income tax expense calculated at 20% Effect of expenses that are not deductible in determining taxable profit: (1 768) (1 439)

+Inventory losses (105) (139)

+Non-deductible payroll expenses (12) (27)

+Other non-deductible expenses, net (44)

+Income tax expense recognized in profit or loss (1 885) (1 649)

-As at 31 December 2016 and 2015 there were no taxable temporary differences related to investments in subsidiaries for which deferred tax liabilities might have been recognized if the Group had not been in a position to control the timing of the reversal of these temporary.
+As at 31 December 2017 and 2016 there were no taxable temporary differences related to investments in subsidiaries for which deferred tax liabilities might have been recognized if the Group had not been in a position to control the timing of the reversal of these temporary.